bloovis/cover.mirror/README.md

 * `sslport` - the number of the port to by used by the Cover server for SSL (https) access.
   The recommended number is 8453, to avoid conflict with Coce, which uses 8443.
 * `key` - the pathname of the file containing the SSL key.
+For example, if you obtained your key from Let's Encrypt, the pathname might be something like `/etc/letsencrypt/live/www.example.com/privkey.pem`.
-* `cert` - the pathname the file containing the SSL certificate.
+* `cert` - the pathname of the file containing the SSL certificate.
+For example, if you obtained your certificate from Let's Encrypt, the pathname might be something like `/etc/letsencrypt/live/www.example.com/fullchain.pem`.
 * `log` - the pathname of the log file.
 Cover will create the file if it does not exist; otherwise, it will append message to the end of the file.
 If this field is present, Cover will send log messages to stdout.